davidpots/playsongnotes/_lessons/6 [Johnny Cash] I Walk The Line.md

 pdf_numpages: 5
 ---

-## Video lesson

-<iframe width="560" height="315" src="https://www.youtube.com/embed/w4XAC7x1vTw?showinfo=0" frameborder="0" allowfullscreen></iframe>

-{% include pdf-module.html slug = page.slug pdf_numpages = page.pdf_numpages pdf_version = page.pdf_version has_patreon_url = page.patreon_lesson_url patreon_url = page.patreon_lesson_url free_pdf_available = page.free_pdf_available free_pdf_url = page.free_pdf_url song_name = page.song_title pdf_for_sale = page.pdf_for_sale musicnotes_url = page.musicnotes_url %}

-## Editor's notes
+## Editor's Notes

-In this lesson I'll teach you how to play the Johnny Cash classic "I Walk The Line" released in 1956.
+In this lesson I'll teach you how to play the Johnny Cash classic _I Walk The Line_, which was originally released in 1956.
 My tutorial is based on a solo acoustic guitar approach, which lets you capture the sound of the recorded album version all by yourself.
-In my video above (lesson #262) I'll focus entirely on the intro riff, showing you three different ways to pay it:

-1. an easy approach starting with just the bass notes
-2. a slightly more difficult version adding single strums of each chord; and
-3. a more advanced version that brings in muted strumming as well as the "book chicka" percussive sound heard in much of Johnny Cash's playing.

-No matter your skill level, I trust that one of these approaches will be perfect for you.
-Timestamps for my video above are as follows:
+I have two videos... a newer one (lesson #262) which focuses entirely on the intro riff, in addition to an older one (lesson #6) where I briefly explain how to play the entire song.
+My print-friendly song sheet includes tabs/notes/lyrics/chords to account for _both_ of these video lessons.

+## Intro Tutorial (Lesson #262)

+{% include youtube_embed.html yt_id = page.yt_video_id %}

+Timestamps:

 - 0:00 Lesson overview
 - 2:19 Variation 1: bass notes only